-This afternoon, explore modern day Saigon and its heady mix of local culture and colonial French influences.
-See the Reunification Palace and Notre Dame Cathedral, visit the impressive Central Post Office, and spend some time at the poignant War Remnants Museum, which displays military equipment, photographs and artefacts of the Vietnam War from 1961-1975.
-This museum can be emotional; you will have time to explore independently.
+Stop for lunch at an organic farm en route back to Saigon.
+Explore the city's heady mix of local culture and colonial influences.
+See the Notre-Dame Cathedral and visit the Central Post Office, the Reunification Palace and the poignant War Remnants Museum.
+The latter is an emotional visit; you will be given time to explore independently.

-Please note: The Notre Dame Cathedral will be under renovation until further notice.
-During this time, we are unable to enter the Cathedral; however, it can be viewed from the outside.
+Please note: The Cathedral will be under renovation until further notice.
+During this time, we are unable to enter.